 Tip 10 – Know When to Destroy Data

 We’ve spoken a lot about protecting your data, but knowing when to destroy this data is crucial as a preventative method of data breaches.
 Whether you’re looking to destroy paperwork, products, or electronic storage devices, this must be done securely.
-Additionally, proof of destruction must be kept.
+You must also keep proof of destruction.

 Fraudsters don’t just operate online, so leaving secure waste in recycling facilities or general waste bins is not a safe way of disposing of your secure information.
-To be fully safe, this data should be destroyed, as, after all, thieves cannot steal what doesn’t exist.
+To be fully safe, this data should be destroyed.
+After all, thieves cannot steal what doesn’t exist.

 The benefits of using a shredding service with an accredited business such as ourselves here at Shred Station Ltd are numerous.
-Your data will be destroyed by security-vetted individuals, and this process will be stringently monitored with protected CCTV.
+Security-vetted individuals will destroy your items under constant CCTV.
 You will also receive a certificate of destruction.

 For many businesses, the apparent burden of employing cybersecurity measures can be daunting.
 There is often a fear that it would mean less flexibility for staff as well as business operations.
 However, this doesn’t have to be the case.
 Your team can still work flexibly and safely, and just small changes can make a big difference.
-Data breach prevention methods are numerous, and once implemented, are invaluable to businesses of all sizes as they can prevent risks to not only customer data, but also a company’s reputation, finances, and day-to-day processes.
+Data breach prevention methods are numerous.
+Once implemented they are invaluable to businesses of all sizes.
+They can prevent risks to not only customer data, but also a company’s reputation, finances, and day-to-day processes.

-Sign up to our newsletter to be alerted about brand new articles, data protection advice, and news about Shred Station.
+Sign up for our newsletter to be alerted about brand new articles, data protection advice, and news about Shred Station.